 Layered resilience enabling the combat cloud

-Hybrid Adaptive Networks (HAN) will serve as the foundation for a Combat Cloud that provides the warfighter with the capability and resilience to seamlessly roam among both private sector and purpose-built military communication networks, supply the means to optimize existing assets, adapt to emerging technologies, and outpace adversary threats.
-The Hybrid Adaptive Network concept is a flexible Service Delivery Platform that meets the need for a robust, scalable communications network built on open standards, avoid vendor lock, and leverage the exponential technology growth of the private sector to close warfighter gaps.
+Hybrid Adaptive Networks (HAN) serve as the foundation for a Combat Cloud that provides the warfighter with the capability and resilience to seamlessly roam among both private sector and purpose-built military communication networks, supply the means to optimize existing assets, adapt to emerging technologies, and outpace adversary threats.
+The Hybrid Adaptive Network is a flexible Service Delivery Platform that meets the need for a robust, scalable communications network built on open standards, avoid vendor lock, and leverage the exponential technology growth of the private sector to close warfighter gaps.
 The Hybrid Adaptive Network approach provides the greatest performance and mission assurance using the best available network for increased lethality and survivability in a contested domain.

 Communication network agility for multi-domain operations

 The component transport networks that make up the Hybrid Adaptive Network may be commercial, government purpose-built, or a combination of both for robust data-sharing/dissemination, shared situational awareness and unity of effort in a contested domain.